Understanding Biomarkers for Longevity: A Comprehensive Guide

 1. Telomere Length

 Telomeres are protective caps on chromosomes that shorten with age.
 Longer telomeres are associated with cellular health and longevity.
-Research shows that lifestyle factors like exercise, stress management, and proper nutrition can help maintain telomere length.
+Nobel Prize-winning research by Elizabeth Blackburn demonstrated that lifestyle factors like exercise, stress management, and proper nutrition can help maintain telomere length through activation of the enzyme telomerase.

 2. Inflammatory Markers